 Pros of Mighty Networks

 On top of amazing online community features, Mighty Network enables creators to build premium online courses.
-From there, you can offer those courses on their own or as an additional bonus to their membership within their community.
+From there, you can offer those courses on your own or as an added bonus to your membership within your community.

-Mighty Networks is a great alternative to Skillshare because of its flexibility in offering you tools to create a website, online courses, community, premium groups, and more in a variety of different angles.
-Mighty Networks is revolutionizing e-commerce for digital subscription services in the same way Shopify did for physical products.
+Mighty Networks is a great alternative to Skillshare because of its flexibility in offering you tools to create a website, online courses, community, premium groups, and more from a variety of different angles.
+Mighty Networks is revolutionizing eCommerce for digital subscription services in the same way Shopify did for physical products.

 On top of all that, Mighty Networks provides three distinct ways to deliver your online courses: